shashank-sharma/100-days-of-code/log.md

 ### Day 28: January 30, 2017

 Tomorrow is my maths exam due to which I was not able to give enough time to this day.
 Still I managed to do some coding related python and learned some algorithms.

+### Day 29: January 31, 2017

+Last day of january 17 again got less time to do work.
+Again tomorrow i will code less and then afterwards i will start my coding spree again with full enthusiasm. :D